In this post, we’ll answer two questions:

 When you buy an air purifier that uses a degradable HEPA filter, the lifetime cost of using the product will be a lot more than choosing an air cleaner with permanent filter.

-That’s because an air purifier with permanent filter can be washed and reused.
+That’s because the best air purifier with permanent filter can be washed and reused.

 However, as we mentioned earlier in this post, only smaller air purifiers contain washable and reusable filters.